ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Importantly "object" and "array" in particular do not take on a generic meaning, such as they would in a general programming context.

-For the purposes of this specification, a Value as defined by
-{{-json}} is also viewed as a tree of nodes.
-Each node, in turn, holds a Value.
-Further nodes within the Value are the elements of arrays and the member values of JSON objects contained in the Value and are themselves Values.
-(The type of the Value held by a node is may also be referred to as the type of the node.)

-A JSONPath query is applied to a Value that is supplied to it as its Argument.
-The node referring to the entirety of this Value is also referred to as its root node.

-Node:
-: A Value, with an emphasis on its location within the Argument.
-I.e., a Value that is identical to or contained within the JSON value to which the query is applied.
-A node can be viewed as a combination of a (1) Value and (2) its location in the Argument; the latter can, if desired, be represented as an Output Path.

 Member:
 : A name/value pair in a JSON object.
 (Not itself a Value.)